 |ENTSP 313||Feasibility Analysis for New Ventures||3|

 ENTSP 310 Entrepreneurship and Innovation is the introductory course and provides an overview of the entire field.

-ENTSP 313 Feasibility Analysis and Business Planning emphasizes developing an idea for a new venture, conducting a feasibility study, researching the potential market, analyzing the competition, and preparing a formal business plan.
+ENTSP 313 Feasibility Analysis for New Ventures emphasizes developing an idea for a new venture, conducting a feasibility study, researching the potential market, analyzing the competition, and preparing a formal business plan.

-ENTSP 320 Corporate Entrepreneurship, Innovation and Technology Management introduces and examines state-of-the-art approaches to product innovation and technology development in today's large and established organizations.
+ENTSP 320 Corporate Entrepreneurship introduces and examines state-of-the-art approaches to product innovation and technology development in today's large and established organizations.

 ENTSP 410 Social Entrepreneurship discusses issues related to the role of social entrepreneurship in helping to solve social problems, including innovation, opportunity recognition, planning and the launch of new non-profit organizations.

 |Elective Courses (6 credits):|

 |Select TWO entrepreneurship-oriented electives from an approved course list (see below).
 Students are encouraged to take electives within their major college.|

 |Students will engage in the process(es) of entrepreneurship to earn experiential learning credits.
 Students will either take a course that has been designated as an experiential learning course, or use some other experiential learning activity as the basis to receive credits through an independent study.|